 - Wash the blueberries in a colander.
 Sort through them and pick out pieces of stem.

 - Transfer the blueberries to a saucepan and use a potato masher to crush them.
-Add the granulated sugar, lemon juice, and salt.
+Add the sugar, lemon juice, and salt.
 Mix well.

 - Place the pan over medium heat and bring the blueberry mixture to a boil.
 Boil for about 1 minute.
 Add the vanilla extract and stir to blend.